 Crux is owned and published by the Southern Community Media Trust.
 The trust is a not-for-profit organisation committed to public interest journalism, with a focus on local issues and action.
 We are partnered with the School of Journalism at Canterbury University.
 A key part of our mission is to contribute to the education and development of young journalists, as well as finding innovative solutions to community issues.
 A copy of our Trust Deed is here.

-The trust is run by six trustees and the Crux site is managed by two editors, one in Queenstown and one in Wanaka, supported by a team of freelance journalists and contributors.
+The trust is run by five trustees and the Crux site is managed by two editors, one in Queenstown and one in Wanaka, supported by a team of freelance journalists and contributors.
 An external editorial advisory board is currently being formed.

 Make sure to visit our Welcome page to read welcome messages from Queenstown Lakes District Mayor Jim Boult and key members of our team and scroll down to learn more about the Trust.